-Staff Response: Wilark Brook flows through proposed Lot 6, which is being created through the subdivision portion of the application.
+Response: Wilark Brook flows through proposed Lot 6, which is being created through the subdivision portion of the application.
 No plans for development of this area have been submitted.
-For the Site Plan Review application, the applicant submitted a geotechnical assessment of the site and preliminary stormwater report.
+Moreover, opponents have not identified any applicable approval criteria regarding the alleged environmental impacts to Wllark Brook.
+For the Site Plan Review application, the applicant submitted a geotechnical assessment of the site and preliminary stormwater report as required in the Salem Revised Code.
+Final reports are not required as part of this proposal.
 In addition, a wetlands delineation was submitted by the applicant and City staff sent a Wetland Notice to Oregon Department of State Lands (DSL).
+Specific environmental studies regarding effect on the temperature profile, hydrological flow and groundwater recharge, nutrient and metal levels, and the wetlands located downstream, are not done at the City level and require input from the Oregon Department of State Lands (DSL).
 The response from DSL indicates that a State permit would be required if removal or fill in the wetlands area is anticipated.
 The impacts to this area would be determined at time of Site Plan Review application for proposed Lot 6.
 For the subdivision application, Public Works recommends a condition of approval that would establish an open channel and drainage easement be provided around the boundaries of Wilark Brook.

 More Density than Allowed for Site: WSNA expressed concern over the proposal providing more density than the existing natural site conditions may allow, and how variances are evaluated.

-Staff Response: As described in this report, the proposal includes development of 436 units for a 24.8-acre portion of the property, meeting the minimum density standard in the RM-II zone and well below the maximum density allowed for a multi-family zoned property of this size.
-Staff has reviewed the proposal for conformance with all the applicable criteria, including the associated Tree Variance, to ensure a development that provides required housing and balances the provisions of required, streets, utilities, and pedestrian amenities with preservation of the natural site as possible to provide a livable and compatible development.
+Response: As described in this report, the proposal includes development of 436 units for a 24.8-acre portion of the property, meeting the minimum density standard in the RM-II zone and well below the maximum density allowed for a multi-family zoned property of this size.
+Staff reviewed the proposal for conformance with all the applicable criteria, including the associated Tree Variance, to ensure a development that provides required housing and balances the provisions of required, streets, utilities, and pedestrian amenities with preservation of the natural site as possible to provide a livable and compatible development.
+The proposal, as modified (which includes denial of parking adjustment request) satisfies the Applicant's burden of proof under the tree removal and variance criteria.
+The City did consider reducing the density of the development or requiring greater building height; however, such modifications would create an unreasonable hardship, cost, and delay on the proposal.

-• Traffic Impacts and Request for Increased Parking: WSNA expressed concern for the additional traffic that will be generated by the proposed development and whether or not improvements to Orchard Heights Road NW and Doaks Ferry Road NW would be required, and questions regarding the centerline for these streets.
+Traffic Impacts and Request for Increased Parking: WSNA expressed concern for the additional traffic that will be generated by the proposed development and whether or not improvements to Orchard Heights Road NW and Doaks Ferry Road NW would be required, and questions regarding the centerline for these streets.
 In addition, WSNA expressed concern over the proposal providing more than the maximum parking allowed when there is a trip cap in place.

-Staff Response: The applicant submitted a Traffic Impact Analysis (TIA) that includes mitigation to be provided by the development.
+Response: The applicant submitted a Traffic Impact Analysis (TIA) that includes mitigation to be provided by the development.
 In addition, boundary street improvements along Doaks Ferry Road NW are required, which include the construction of adequate travel lanes, and sidewalks to accommodate pedestrians.
 A design of the required boundary street improvements will be reviewed by city staff prior to issuance of Public Construction Permits.
-Typical sections for the required boundary streets to determine the centerline of the street, the required improvement locations, and the required right-of-way dedication.
+Typical sections for the required boundary streets are described below.
+Plan review will include review of the centerline of boundary streets to determine the centerline of the street, the required improvement locations, and the required right-of-way dedication.